durovsky/rep/rep-I000X.rst

 Motivation
 ========

-Hardware interfaces are top-level priority in ROS-Industrial Roadmap [#ros-i_roadmap]_, however if not considering canopen package from IPA [#ros_canopen]_, there hasn't been any obvious progress in this field for quite a long time now.
+Hardware interfaces are top-level priority in ROS-Industrial Roadmap [#ros-i_roadmap]_, however if not considering *ros_canopen* package from IPA [#ros_canopen]_, there hasn't been any obvious progress in this field for quite a long time now.

 Filedbus technology has been commonly used in manufacturing processes for more than 25 years and there is a wide variety of competing standards on the market [#fieldbus_wiki]_.
-Due to several reasons (support, available hardware components, opennes, real-time performance, scope) we decided for Profinet, since we consider integration of this standard a one of the possible ways how to allow ROS-I systems to comunicate with PCL's HMI's, OPCs and various industrial hardware.
+Due to several reasons (support, available hardware components, opennes, real-time performance, scope) we decided for **PROFINET**, since we consider integration of this standard a one of the possible ways how to allow ROS-I systems to comunicate with PCL's HMI's, OPCs and various industrial hardware.

 In addition to basic communication options we would like to address following two scenarios in particular: